Overtime & Wage Disputes

 Some workers, such as salaried employees who make a certain amount of money per week, are not eligible to receive overtime pay.
 Unfortunately, many hourly employees who should receive overtime are often misclassified as “salaried” or “exempt” from overtime wages.
 This incorrect classification may very well be made by accident.
 Still, regardless of the employer’s intent, this mistake can result in a serious amount of lost wages for an employee who has worked overtime.

-Independent Contractor or Employee?
-Misclassification Issues
+Misclassification Issues: Independent Contractor or Employee?

 Many times, individuals who should be compensated as an employee are hired as an independent contractor.
 When an hourly worker is misclassified as an independent contractor, this worker stands to lose the time-and-a-half pay that is owed for overtime work.
 Labeling an employee as an “independent contractor” saves the employer money, since employers do not pay federal or state taxes for independent contractors.
 In addition, independent contractors are not covered under the employer’s workers’ compensation insurance.
-In cases of potential work misclassification, a NJ overtime attorney will be able to determine your correct classification and whether you are owed overtime pay.
+In cases of potential work misclassification, an overtime attorney in New Jersey will be able to determine your correct classification and whether you are owed overtime pay.

 Overtime Miscalculations: Don't Lose Out on Earned Pay